aws-samples/retail-demo-store/generators/README.md

 The datagenerator library is a Python library that provides the following functions:

 * A pool of randomly generated users see [./datagenerator/users.py](./datagenerator/users.py)
-* The ability to specify a set of user behavior funnels and to then generate events that can be sent to Amazon Personalize, Segment, or Amplitude.  (see [./datagenerator/file.py](./datagenerator/file.py), [./datagenerator/amplitude.py](./datagenerator/amplitude.py), and [./datagenerator/segment.py](./datagenerator/segment.py))
+* The ability to specify a set of user behavior funnels and to then generate events that can be sent to Amazon Personalize, Segment, or Amplitude (see [./datagenerator/file.py](./datagenerator/file.py), [./datagenerator/amplitude.py](./datagenerator/amplitude.py), and [./datagenerator/segment.py](./datagenerator/segment.py)).

 For a working example of the event generator features, see [3.5-Amplitude-Performance-Metrics.ipynb](../workshop/3-Experimentation/3.5-Amplitude-Performance-Metrics.ipynb)